bake-bake-bake/bakeware/README.md

 * `:compression_level` - Zstandard compression level (1 to 19) where higher
   numbers generally result in better compression, but are slower to build
+* `:start_command` - The start script command to run when invoked.
+This defaults to `"start"`, but can be changed to `"start_iex"`, for example, if you want a prompt.
 ```
 <!-- ASSEMBLE !-->